 \subsection{Model Building Blocks of Open-Ended Evolutionary Systems}

 Observing evolving systems like technology or the rain forest makes clear that not only entities evolve but also interactions among them.
-Co-evolution implies that species affect each other reciprocally.
-Since species are also part of the environment, co-evolution leads to a changing environment providing more possibilities of state changes.
-Also external environmental input can change and effect species and their interactions.
-Combinatorial interactions create new entities from existing entities \citep{ArthurSydney.2018,Arthur.2009,ThurnerSydney.2018,Thurner.2018}.
+Co-evolution implies that species affect each other reciprocally \cite{Debaise.2012}.
+Since species are also part of the environment, co-evolution leads to a changing environment providing more possibilities for state changes.
+Also, external environmental input can change and effect species and their interactions.
+Combinatorial interactions create new entities from existing entities \cite{ArthurSydney.2018,Arthur.2009,ThurnerSydney.2018,Thurner.2018}.
 These newly created entities might be able to exploit different parts of the changing environment and with that might be able to fill niches arising.
-Chromaria \citep{Soros.2018} captures this to some degree as entities become part of the environment thus change the environment that interacts with further new entities.
+Chromaria \cite{Soros.2018} captures this to some degree as entities become part of the environment and thus change the environment that interacts with further new entities.
 Changing the interactions between entities and between entities and their environment leads to complex cascades of changes potentially leading to disruptive changes in the system that can be regarded as novelties.
 Combinatorial interactions also lead to evolutionary changes and potential novelties, they combine existing entities to form new entities.
-This can be nicely observed in the evolution of technology \citep{ArthurSydney.2018,Arthur.2009}.
-It is a way how transitions might be explained, e.g. from unicellular to multicellular organisms \citep{Szathmary.2015,Szathmary.1995}.
+This can be nicely observed in the evolution of technology \cite{ArthurSydney.2018,Arthur.2009}.
+It is a possibility how transitions might be explained, e.g., from unicellular to multicellular organisms \cite{Szathmary.2015,Szathmary.1995}.

-The main idea is therefore to capture co-evolutionary dynamics including with the environment and combinatorial interactions with the allagmatic method as given by the CCC model.
-The CCC model has been able to generate an ongoing evolutionary process with punctuated equilibria when in addition the lifetime of an entity was limited \citep{ThurnerSydney.2018,Thurner.2018,Thurner.2010}.
-It therefore showed the statistical behaviour of open-ended evolutionary systems.
-Here, the CCC model is formalised within the allagmatic method to allow interpretation within the modelled metaphysics.
+One could therefore use the allagmatic method to capture co-evolutionary dynamics including with the environment and combinatorial interactions as given by the CCC model.
+The CCC model has been able to generate an ongoing evolutionary process with punctuated equilibria when in addition the lifetime of an entity was limited \cite{ThurnerSydney.2018,Thurner.2018,Thurner.2010}.
+It showed the statistical behaviour of open-ended evolutionary systems.
+Here, the CCC model is formalised within the allagmatic method to allow interpretation within the implemented metaphysics of Simondon \cite{Simondon.2020,Simondon.2017} and Whitehead \cite{Debaise.2017,Whitehead.1978}.
 The system metamodel of the allagmatic method and the CCC model both follow a complex systems perspective, which makes them compatible.